Skip to content

 First, open the Windows Media Player app.

-Then, click the ‘Open file(s)‘ button on the Home window and select the “Open folder” option on the dropdown list.
+Launch Windows Media Player, click the ‘Open file(s)‘ button on the Home window, and pick “Open folder” from the dropdown list.

 Open folder in the Windows Media Player app